 What to see in Yellowstone is a big question to answer but we’ll show you our favorite spots & share tips for planning a trip to Yellowstone with your kids.

 We started our road trip blog a few years ago because we travel as a family often.
 We typically drive because there is so much to do along the way and it gives us a bit more freedom.
-We’re now here to share a bit about our most recent road trip and what to see in Yellowstone when you visit with your kids!
+We’re now here to share a bit about our most recent road trip and what to see in Yellowstone with your kids! (originally published 6/18)

-First thing first, if you are traveling with kids and one of them is in or entering the 4th grade you can get a FREE National Park pass that covers your entire family…that’s a savings of $30 each park!
+That’s a savings of $30 each park!
 We have been able to use this for the past 2 years and it’s been great.
-I’m a frugal gal and always want to throw that out there when you’re planning a trip to Yellowstone you can always use all the help you can get when it comes to saving money. 😉
+I’m a frugal gal and always want to throw that out there when you’re planning a trip to National Parks.
+You can always use all the help you can get when it comes to saving money. 😉

 Seriously, they are everywhere!

-We even got stuck behind an entire group of them for 1.5 hours on the road trying to get back to our Airbnb because they took over the road and no cars could pass them.
+We even got stuck behind an entire group of them for 1.5 hours on the road trying to get back to our Airbnb.
+They took over the road and no cars could pass them.

 It really is pretty amazing how close you can get to them and take amazing photos (not getting too close for safety reasons of course).

-There’s so much beauty in Yellowstone that it is hard to narrow it down to a few must see spots within the park but there were definitely a few that stood out while we were there for the 3 days that we really wanted to share with you.
+There’s so much beauty in Yellowstone that it is hard to narrow it down to a few must see spots within the park.
+However, there were definitely a few that stood out while we were there.

 Of course when you visit you want to head to the wondrous Old Faithful Geyser.